-By using social report templates to track, measure, and refine your socially-driven efforts, you will make better, swifter, and more informed decisions while maximizing your ROI with every initiative or interaction you make.
+By using social media management reporting software to track, measure, and refine your socially-driven efforts, you will make better, swifter, and more informed decisions while maximizing your ROI with every initiative or interaction you make.

-Social media marketing covers a wide range of platforms, plans, campaigns, content, and strategic initiatives.
+Social platform marketing covers a wide range of platforms, plans, campaigns, and strategic initiatives.
 Being able to make intelligent decisions that will streamline your efforts will pay dividends.

-That said, a social media performance report will open your eyes to a wealth of information that will help you generate leads, cultivate long-lasting customer relationships, and create content that is shareworthy and will boost your levels of brand awareness.
+That said, social media reporting will open your eyes to a wealth of information that will help you generate leads, cultivate long-lasting customer relationships, and create material that is shareworthy and will boost your levels of brand awareness.

 In the digital age, shooting in the dark and hoping for the best just won’t do.
-You have to use data to your advantage, and use it well by choosing the right digital marketing KPIs that will help in your overall social strategy.
-Whether a social media report for Facebook or a social media analysis report for any other platform, here are the primary reasons you should use digital dashboards to your advantage:
+You have to use data to your advantage and use it well by choosing the right digital marketing KPIs that will help in your overall social strategy.
+Here are the primary reasons you should use digital dashboards for your social media analysis reports:

 - Results-driven scheduling: A monthly social media report can offer invaluable insights into the best times of the day, week, or month to interact or share content with your audience, as well as which topics are likely to resonate with prospects.
-By understanding this information, you’ll be able to schedule posts and deliver campaigns strategically, and in turn, enjoy maximum results from all of your social media marketing efforts.
-This should be done by selecting accurate social media KPIs which we will explain later in more detail.
+By understanding this information, you’ll be able to schedule posts and deliver campaigns strategically and, in turn, enjoy maximum results from all of your social marketing efforts.
+This should be done by selecting accurate social media KPIs, which we will explain later in more detail.

-- Tailored targeting: Social media analytics reports offer a level of insight that allows you to drill down deep into platform-specific data and ultimately plan strategic efforts and activities tailored to each platform rather than adopting a one-size-fits-all approach to your promotional efforts.
-With the help of data analysis tools, this targeting can be built up significantly.
+- Tailored targeting: Social media reporting gives you a level of insight that will allow you to drill down deep into platform-specific data and ultimately plan strategic efforts and activities tailored to each platform rather than adopting a one-size-fits-all approach to your promotional efforts.
+With the help of an online data analysis tool, this targeting can be built up significantly.

-- Identifying trends and new opportunities: The possibility to conduct research and connect with other, international markets while keeping expenditures on a minimum level, provides a benefit that other channels may not have.
-Discovering new consumer behavior and detecting new areas of potential selling points, can, and will, increase the reach of a brand.
+- Identifying trends and new opportunities: Social media is all about conversations, and customers expect brands to be a part of them.
+With the help of social media reporting, you have the possibility to conduct research that you might not find in other channels, like what topics your customers are talking about, and connect with other international markets while keeping expenditures at a minimum level.
+Discovering new consumer behavior and detecting new areas of potential selling points can and will increase the reach of a brand.

-As we just established, tracking and measuring your activity is pivotal to success, and social media reports are a great tool.
-If you track your social media activity on a consistent basis, you will not only grow your audience but also foster customer loyalty, turning one-time buyers into long-term brand advocates.
+As we just established, tracking and measuring your activity is pivotal to success, and reports are a great tool.
+If you track your social activity on a consistent basis, you will not only grow your audience but also foster customer loyalty, turning one-time buyers into long-term brand advocates.